ninenines/erlang.mk/README.md

 dep_bullet = https://github.com/extend/bullet.git 0.4.1
 ```

 They will always be compiled using the command `make`.
+If the dependency
+does not feature a Makefile, then erlang.mk will be used for building.

 You can also specify test-only dependencies.
 These dependencies will only
 be downloaded when running `make tests`.
 The format is the same as above,